Page last updated 2022-11-06 — History

 I sit in a Herman Miller Aeron chair.
 It's good but it better be with that price tag.

-My alt/gaming keyboard is a custom built Tofu60 with silent Alpaca switches and Cherry profile white blanks.
+My gaming keyboard is a Wooting 60HE which isn't as nice to type on as my Tofu build but it feels like cheating.
+My alt keyboard is a custom built Tofu60 with silent Alpaca switches and Cherry profile white blanks.
 I love how heavy it sits on my desk and how soft the switches feel.
 It's like typing on a stick of butter.
 Here it is on Twitter.

 After many years of using trackpad only, I'm back with a mouse on the regular.
 A Logitech G Pro X Superlight in white.
 It's amazing how lightweight it feels at 63g.
 Using a mouse on macOS can feel a bit wonky because of the heavy mouse acceleration.
 I use killmouseaccel and practice my FPS aim on folders and files.

 Next to my monitor I have a pair of Kanto YU2 speakers.
 They sound amazing but lack a bit of bass on their own so I have the accompanying subwoofer on the floor.